Gift guide for all the women on your list (and maybe even you!) with ideas from jewelry to kitchen favs - all affordable and tried-and-true.

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 Every year for the holiday season I like to look back at the year and choose the things I've discovered, used, and loved that would make good gifts and put them together in an easy to use list for you.

-While it would be fun to make a gift guide of things that look great and I think I would like, I prefer to recommend only what I've had experience with so you can be sure AOC's gift guides are truly only tried-and-true items.
+While it would be fun to make a gift guide of things that I think look great and you may like, I prefer to recommend only what I've had experience with so you can be sure my gift guides are truly only tried-and-true items.

 So if you want to give things that are useful, beautiful, and - maybe most important - budget-friendly, this list is for you.

 Favorite Things Gift Guide for Women

 Empowered Goods Handmade Earrings- I love the purpose of this Etsy shop, to "overcome poverty one handmade good at a time."
 Their artisans receive a healthy living wage empowering them to overcome poverty.
 I also love the beautiful earrings that are often made from leather and are really unique.